 These nuts are simply wonderful.
 Sweet and spicy.
 They will be a welcome addition to any holiday buffet.
-This recipe was developed especially for Honeycooks by Bob, a friend of the monastery and a retired caterer.
+This recipe was developed especially for Honeycooks by Bob, a friend of the monastery and

 1.c Original creamed honey

 ¼ c sugar

 • In a heavy frying pan, bring honey sugar & chipolte to a boil (med-high), stirring until sugar dissolves.

 Sr. Kay, friend, guest, and frequent contributor to Honeycooks, gave us this recipe.
 She in turn received it from Rev. Glenda Hope, Presbyterian minister and founder of San Francisco Network

 Ministries which serves the people of the Tenderloin District providing affordable housing, vocational training, and a safe house for women as well as HIV/AIDS pastoral care.
 You can find out